History of marketing: Marketing in antiquity

-The reputation of Scauras' fish sauce was known to be of very high quality across the Mediterranean and its reputation travelled as far away as modern France.
+Scauras' fish sauce had a high reputation, not only in the Pompeii region; a garum container bearing his name has been found at Fos-sur-mer in southern France.
 Curtis has described this mosaic as "an advertisement... and a rare, unequivocal example of a motif inspired by a patron, rather than by the artist."
 In Pompeii and nearby Herculaneum, archaeological evidence also points to evidence of branding and labelling in relatively common use.
 Wine jars, for example, were stamped with names, such as "Lassius" and "L. Eumachius;" probably references to the name of the producer.
 Carbonised loaves of bread, found at Herculaneum, indicate that some bakers stamped their bread with the producer's name.

 David Wengrow has argued that branding became necessary following the urban revolution in ancient Mesopotamia in the 4th century BCE, when large-scale economies started mass-producing commodities such as alcoholic drinks, cosmetics and textiles.
 These ancient societies imposed strict forms of quality control over commodities, and also needed to convey value to the consumer through branding.
 Producers began by attaching simple stone seals to products which over time were transformed into clay seals bearing impressed images, often associated with the producer's personal identity thus giving the product a personality.

 Diana Twede has argued that the "consumer packaging functions of protection, utility and communication have been necessary whenever packages were the object of transactions" (p.
 107).
 She has shown that amphoras used in Mediterranean trade between 1500 and 500 BCE exhibited a wide variety of shapes and markings, which provided information for transactions.
 Systematic use of stamped labels dates from around the fourth century BCE.
 In a largely pre-literate society, the shape of the amphora and its pictorial markings conveyed information about the contents, region of origin and even the identity of the producer which were understood to convey information about product quality.
 Not all historians agree that these markings can be compared with modern brands or labels.
 Moore and Reid, for example, have argued that the distinctive shapes and markings in ancient containers should be termed proto-brands rather than modern brands.

 Marketing in the Middle Ages

-In England and Europe during the Middle Ages, market towns sprang up.
-Some analysts have suggested that the term, 'marketing,' may have first been used in the context of market towns where the term 'marketing' may have been used by producers to describe the process of carting and selling their produce and wares in market towns.
-Blintiff has investigated the early Medieval networks of market towns and suggests that by the 12th century there was an upsurge in the number of market towns and the emergence of merchant circuits as traders bulked up surpluses from smaller regional, different day markets and resold them at the larger centralised market towns.
+In England and continental Europe, market towns sprang up during the Middle Ages.
+Some analysts have suggested that the term 'marketing' may have first been used in the context of market towns, where it may have been used by producers to describe the process of carting and selling their produce and wares in market towns.
+Blintiff has investigated some early medieval networks of market towns, and suggests that by the 12th century there was an upsurge in the number of market towns, and an emergence of "merchant circuits" as traders bulked up surpluses from smaller regional, different day markets and resold them at the larger centralised market towns.